 This course provides graduate students with a set of modelling skills to solve a range of water-related environmental problems.
 The models help us to think through physical processes and interpret observations.
 Students will learn to critically assess modelling studies as will be needed throughout their careers.

-Prerequisite(s): Enrolment in a graduate program in the School of Environment and Sustainability or permission of the instructor.
+Restriction(s): Enrolment in a graduate program in the SENS or permission of the instructor.

 ENVS 814.3: Qualitative Methodologies

 Bridging theory and practice, this course provides an introduction to qualitative methodologies and methods.
-Throughout, students will develop their ability to articulate terminology, concepts, and criteria; journal using reflexive questions; compare and select methodologies and methods; and apply basic methods of data collection, data management, analysis, and reporting.
+Throughout, students will develop their ability to articulate, concepts, and criteria; compare and select relevant methodologies and methods; apply methods data collection, data management, analysis; theoretically-ground research proposals, and improve quality through reflexivity.

 ENVS 815.3: Modelling for Water Security